pgadmin-org/pgadmin4/docs/en_US/package_dialog.rst

     :alt: Package dialog security tab
     :align: center

-Use the fields in the *Security* tab to to assign EXECUTE privileges for the package to a role.
+Use the fields in the *Security* tab to assign EXECUTE privileges for the package to a role.
 Click the *Add* icon (+) to set privileges for the package:

 * Select the name of the role from the drop-down listbox in the *Grantee* field.